sternSargentRA/pyTM/Docs/source/More_lectures/Markov_asset.rst

 Asset Pricing in a Markov Environment
 =====================================

-This lecture describes the famous Lucas asset pricing model*XXXXXX Econometrica 1978*
+This lecture describes the famous Lucas asset pricing model

+[Lucas1978]_

+Lucas allowed a continuous state Markov process for the state

-We study a special case of the model in which the state is governed by a discrete state Markov chain
+To simplify things, we study a special casein which the state is governed by a discrete state Markov chain

-(Lucas had studied a continuous state Markov process for the state)
+The finite state Markov setting emulates

+[MehraPrescott1985]_

 The model tells  how the price of a "Lucas tree" is determined in a pure exchange economy